jan-koupil/scrimba-advent-calendar-2020/readme.md

 ## [Challenge 2: ⭐ Deposit - profit](https://scrimba.com/scrim/co31344d390bfe52d8f8465c6)

-A simple challenge, probably intented to be solved by using a while loop, linear in time.
-However, a constant-time solution should be always preferred and since this is a simple geometric series, lets make it a one-line calculation again.
+A simple challenge, probably intended to be solved by using a while loop, linear in time.
+However, a constant-time solution should be always preferred and since this is a simple geometric series, let's make it a one-line calculation again.

 ## [Challenge 3: 🧚 Chunky Monkey ](https://scrimba.com/scrim/co62443f1997eb196060e9685)